Data protection policy

 - The right not to be subject to decisions based solely on automated decision-making, including profiling.

-- The data subject has given consent for a specific purpose.
+- Consent: the individual has given clear consent to process their personal data for a specific purpose.

-- It’s necessary to perform a task in the public interest or for official functions.
+- Public task: the processing is necessary to perform a task in the public interest or for official functions, and the task or function has a clear basis in law.

 OAC focuses pro-actively on compliance with data protection regulations and in addition, adheres to its own principles: